livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 ## startPage

-Set custom `startPage: {path: '/my-custom-path'}} to set the path used to render on login or when switching projects.
+Set custom `startPage: {path: '/my-custom-path'}}` to set the path used to render on login or when switching projects.

 ## Media Library

 After linking the media library on the `mainNavigation` (see above), one can also define `displayFilters` to customise the media library dashboard (see example on top of the page).

+The media library settings only take effect if you link it with the `mediaLibrary` item in the `mainNavigation`.
+You can apply 3 customized settings for the default media library dashbaord:
+- filters on the main dashboard: `dashboard: {displayFilters: []}`
+- filters on the editor inline dashboard: `editorSelection: {displayFilters: []}`
+- a metadata property handle from which the `alt` attribute on an image tag is filled: `altTextPrefilling: {metadataPropertyName: ''}`

 ## Text Formatting

-The text formatting toolbar (the toolbar which is shown after selection of a text) can be customized.
-When this configuration is added the default configuration from the editor will be overwritten.
+The text formatting toolbar can be customized globally here.
+You can also overwrite this settings for each content type.
 Enable or disable the existing elements for text formatting:
 ```js
 textFormatting: {